Spring 2014 Session

 Downtown Library, Harrington Regional Library Consortium, 413 E. 4th

 In addition to providing the crucial day-to-day services it takes to run a City, it’s not all business.
-There are fun and games – and learning, too!
+There are some fun and games – and learning, too!
 This session, which will include a tour of the Downtown Library, will focus on the Amarillo Parks and Recreation Division, the opportunities afforded at the City’s various event venues and the wealth of educational opportunities provided by the City’s library system.

 - Civic Center